Scroll To Top

 B. Water Footprint

-Determine your current Water Footprint through the Water Footprint Calculator (FYI .45 kg equals 1 pound).
+Determine your current Water Footprint through the Water Footprint Calculator.
 Make a note of your footprint for later comparison.

 1. Go through your bills/statements and home and create a full inventory of the companies who provide the products and services you commonly purchase (or any one-time large purchases).
 Refer to the Google Docs Spreadsheet Consumption Inventory for inventory gathering information and resource links.
 Three ways to use the spreadsheet: